 1. Include Contact Information of Both Parties

-2. Specify the Project Details and Scope
+2. Specify Project Terms and Scope

-3. Establish the Payment Terms
+3. Establish Payment Terms

 4. Set the Schedule